-The notion of having a dental implant can be quite overwhelming and somewhat scary for those who don’t really understand the process.
+Dental implants are a great option for long-term tooth replacement.
+They look like natural teeth, and they only require a regular maintenance routine.
+However, the notion of having a dental implant can be quite overwhelming and somewhat scary for those who don’t really understand the process.
 If your dentist is recommending dental implants, you might be holding off because you don’t want to go through the pain of having a dental implant procedure.

 What is a Dental Implant?

 A dental implant is an alternative to dentures.
 Basically, it’s a fake tooth.
 The procedure for installing an implant uses a screw that fuses to the jawbone to keep a new tooth in place.
 For people who have lost a tooth either from tooth decay or some other trauma, a dental implant is a way to replace the tooth to make it completely unnoticeable.

 With current technology, a proper procedure allows the implant tooth to fuse to the jawbone, which prevents a person from having to have the procedure done more than once.
 Once you have a dental implant, it is generally for life (as long as the tooth fuses properly).

 The implant screw itself can last a lifetime with regular and good oral hygiene habits.
 It’s also important to have dental check-ups every six months.
 On the other hand, the crown typically only lasts 10-15 years before it needs to be replaced.
 Again, good oral hygiene habits could extend the life of the crown for more than 15 years.

 It’s very rare for implants to fail due to rejection or functionality issues.
 This is due to how far the technology in dental implants has advanced over the last few decades.
 However, when an implant fails, the most likely culprits are a misuse of the implant, diseases, and pre-existing medical conditions.